 - Are easy to clean.

-- Don’t fade from sunshine.
+- Don’t get washed out from sunshine.

-- Don’t become distorted over the years.
+- Don’t become distorted as time goes on.

 What’s the Greatest Material for Plantation Shutters?